zhouchw5/interaction.github.io/README.md

 # Some Interesting Discussions with My Classmates
 We know that in the first week of this December, two bad news hit the tranquility of the media.
-A great
+[Shoucheng Zhang](https://en.wikipedia.org/wiki/Shoucheng_Zhang), a great physicist and

 Yours,